lonynamer/Knowledge/Kubernetes/README.md

 https://github.com/jleetutorial/kuburnetes-demo
 ---
 #### Clients
+---
-- "kubectl" is the client commands tool.
+- `kubectl` is the client commands tool.
-- "Kitematic" is a visual docker client.
+- `Kitematic` is a visual docker client.
+---

 #### Servers
+---
-- "Minikube" is a standalone single server type of Kubernetes.
+- `Minikube` is a standalone single server type of Kubernetes.
 Can be used for studying purposes.
    The things runs the same ways like on a complex Kubernetes infrastructure.
-- On windows and old MAC "docker toolbox" and it runs inside "virtual box".
+- On windows and old MAC `docker toolbox` and it runs inside `virtual box`.
+---

 #### Starting Minikube and
 minikube start